…the project of web application security will never be truly finished!

 Ideally, your solution evaluation process also contains a phase in which you evaluate which tasks may be eliminated through the tool (or which new tasks are created).
 This should factor in your ROI calculation and the business case for a new tool as time savings.
 Moreover, you can use this list of tasks again during the implementation phase to ensure you realize the time savings after the implementation.
 If you need more input on the business case, read our blog about the ROI of web application security.

 Additionally, you should check out this article for tips on choosing the right software.

 Get into the vulnerability assessment tool

 Next up, you should plan the implementation of the application vulnerability tool you chose.
 Appoint a project leader (if you haven’t done that already) that supervises the process and ensures the plan is documented and monitored.
 I recommend someone involved with the issue for longer since the web application security project will never be truly finished.

 Now, you will see whether you’ve done your audit and tool research properly.
 For some tools, the implementation will be easier than for others.
 Maybe there is additional support from your provider, or it just integrates perfectly into the tools you already use (e.g., creating tasks in JIRA, giving you Slack notifications, or sending out e-mail reports).

 The implementation should be adjusted to how often and when you are deploying.
 Thus, it doesn’t harness getting to know the tool, you can find parts to automate processes and have your security status checked after every deployment to your test system.

 In general, you should test the tool as much as you can and try every function available.
 Maybe you can find parts where you can improve your current processes and level of security or get back to your provider to adjust the solution to your needs.
-You chose a vulnerability assessment tool with a free trial in the best case, where you can try out as much without any strings attached.
+You chose a vulnerability assessment tool with a free trial in the best case, where you can try out as much as possible without any strings attached.